lunarphp/lunar/docs/src/contributing.md

 ## Overview

-GetCandy is an open source project, and so by its very nature, welcomes contributions.
+Lunar is an open source project, and so by its very nature, welcomes contributions.

 You can contribute to the project in many different ways.
 Reporting bugs, fixing bugs, helping with the documentation, making suggestions and submitting improvements to the software.

 ## Monorepo

-GetCandy uses a monorepo [lunar/lunar](https://github.com/lunarphp/lunar) to house the core, admin hub and documentation.
+Lunar uses a monorepo [lunar/lunar](https://github.com/lunarphp/lunar) to house the core, admin hub and documentation.
 [Monorepos](https://en.wikipedia.org/wiki/Monorepo) are quite common, but may not be familiar to some.
 The monorepo helps us to organise the code for ease of development.

 ## Repository Branching

-There are two branches you need to be aware of when contributing to GetCandy - `main` and `develop`.
+There are two branches you need to be aware of when contributing to Lunar - `main` and `develop`.

 The `main` branch hosts the latest stable version of the software and documentation.
 Whereas the `develop` branch hosts new features and updates in active development between releases.